Your Austin Workers’ Comp Lawyers

 Our experienced Austin workers’ compensation lawyers will help you fight for the compensation you deserve.
 We offer a free initial case evaluation, so contact our law office in Austin, Texas to schedule yours today.

-Why Lorenz & Lorenz, LLP Should Be Your First Call After a Workplace Accident in Austin, TX
+Why Lorenz & Lorenz, PLLC Should Be Your First Call After a Workplace Accident in Austin, TX

 Being injured at work can be a life-altering event.
 It can be a very difficult time emotionally and physically, especially if your employer and their workers’ compensation carrier are trying to minimize your injuries or assert that your injury was not work-related.
 The last thing you need to worry about while recovering from an injury or illness is financial uncertainty.